 Healthy Breakfast Cookies are gluten-free, vegan, dairy free, refined sugar free, clean eating and terrific for easy breakfast meal prep!
 These healthy cookies are packed with wholesome nutrition and high in protein and fiber.
 They are a great on the go, make ahead breakfast for a clean eating lifestyle!

 Believe it or not, this isn’t my first healthy recipe here!
-However, it’s been a while since posting my recipes for Pecan Cran Oatmeal Bites and Fat Free Strawberry Graham Muffins.
+However, it’s been a while since posting my latest healthy recipe for Pecan Cran Oatmeal Bites.
 I make a lot of sweets, but on a day to day at home, I definitely try to eat more cleanly.

 It has taken some time for my husband and I to adapt our diet to more wholesome foods.
 It’s difficult to make big changes overnight and we’ve found that in order for bad habits to become good ones, you really need to start with a change or two and give it time.